 “Grandfathering” means the legal recognition of EU REACH registrations by UK based companies in the UK REACH system at the point that the UK leaves the EU.
 To ensure compliance and continued access to the UK market, GB (England, Scotland, and Wales) -based companies that held EU REACH registrations at least once between the 29 March 2017 and 31 December 2020 have the possibility to grandfather these registrations into the new UK chemicals regulatory regime by opening an account in the “Comply with UK REACH” IT system and submitting the required information to Health Safety Executive (HSE) by 30 April 2021.
 By grandfathering their substances, companies can benefit from some of the work already done for EU REACH.
 Grandfathering will apply to all registrations (including intermediates) held by UK-based entities, including importers and UK-based Only Representatives (ORs), and to sole, lead or joint registrants.

 - “Downstream User Import Notification (DUIN)” : Any GB (England, Scotland, and Wales) -based company that was sourcing its substances (as such or as part of mixtures) from the EU were considered downstream users or distributors under EU REACH.
 However, as of 1 January 2021, when UK REACH came into force, these companies have become importers under UK REACH.
-These companies can now benefit from transitional provisions of UK REACH by notifying their substances to the HSE.
-These so-called Downstream User Import Notifications – DUINs must be submitted to the HSE by 27 October 2021 in order for these importers to benefit from extended registration deadlines.
+These companies can benefit from transitional provisions of UK REACH by notifying their substances to the HSE.
+These so-called Downstream User Import Notifications – DUINs must have been submitted to the HSE by 27 October 2021 in order for these importers to benefit from extended registration deadlines as follows: 27 October 2023, 2025, and 2027 depending on the annual tonnage and the hazards of the substance.
 These same requirements also apply to Only Representatives based in the UK, representing non-GB based manufacturers and formulators.
-If the DUIN is made to the HSE before the 28th of October 2021, the UK importers and downstream users may continue the use of the substances without a UK REACH registration up until their respective registration deadline.

 Once the key transitional measures have been completed, what are the next steps for the companies to ensure compliance with UK REACH regulation?